-The marketing strategy was online with virtual meetings taking place and the sales base was broadened to include northern Europe, Central Asia and the Pacific Island nations in preparation for the post COVID - 19 environment for both domestic and international enrolments.
+The marketing strategy continued from 2020 with virtual meetings taking place and the sales base include northern Europe, Central Asia and the Pacific Island nations in preparation for the post COVID - 19 environment for both domestic and international enrolments.
 The school's unique philosophy, curriculum support and operational model continues to meet the needs of the students.
-Sport was postponed throughout 2020 due to COVID - 19.
-ISD Competition was also placed on hold but the Swimming Carnival did go ahead and was a resounding success.
+Sport was postponed at times in 2021.
+Some ISD Competitions took place and the Swimming, Athletics and Cross Country Carnivals went ahead and were a resounding success.

-I wish to thank the parents for displaying their ongoing confidence in the school by enrolling their child, the staff for their genuine interest and ongoing care of the students, and the students for displaying enormous pride in the School.
-I confirm that information in this Report is the result of a School evaluative process and provides an account of the School's progress in 2020 and areas for development.
+I wish to thank the parents for displaying their ongoing confidence in the school by enrolling their child at MGS, the staff for their genuine interest and ongoing care of the students, and the students for displaying enormous pride in the School.
+I confirm that information in this Report is the result of a School evaluative process and provides an account of the School's progress in 2021 and areas for development.